NukedArea/ansible-pi-bootstrap/README.md

-This ansible project allows to bootstrap a Raspberry Pi OS.
+This ansible project allows to bootstrap a Raspberry Pi OS or Rocky Linux.
 That means that everything needed to run ansible on the managed node is installed and a specific ansible user is created with a random password.
 It must be and can be used only once on each Raspberry you want to manage with ansible.

-At the end, the pi user password is set with a random value.
-The only authentication method is with public key.
+At the end, the default user password is set with a random value.
+The only authentication method is the public key.

 It is assumed your ansible deployment machine is running Linux or macOS, because Windows is not supported for the control node.

 # First, create a SSH key on your local machine

-The SSH key authenticates you on your Raspberry Pi OS in a secure way.
+The SSH key authenticates you on your Raspberry Pi OS or Rocky Linux in a secure way.
 If you already have one, you can skip this section.

     mkdir -p ${HOME}/.ssh/
     chmod 0700 ${HOME}/.ssh/